bal-sm/prettier-plugin-django/plugins.md

-# Plugins for prettier-plugin-twig-melody
+# Plugins for prettier-plugin-django

 Since the Melody parser might be extended through custom Twig syntax, it can become necessary to extend the Prettier plugin, as well.
 Such plugins have to fulfill certain requirements.

 ## Finding plugins

-In order for `prettier-plugin-twig-melody` to find a plugin, there are the following ways:
+In order for `prettier-plugin-django` to find a plugin, there are the following ways:

 ### Prettier option

-Use the option `prettier-plugin-twig-melody-plugins` to pass a list of directories that hold the plugins you want to have loaded.
+Use the option `prettier-plugin-django-plugins` to pass a list of directories that hold the plugins you want to have loaded.

 In `.prettierrc.json`: